Six Sigma: DMAIC Methodology

 Professionals seeking leadership opportunities in business may be interested in developing a more in-depth understanding of Six Sigma’s DMAIC methodology.
-Used to improve the effectiveness and efficiency of organizational processes across industry, “DMAIC” is an acronym indicating Six Sigma business performance guidelines used to Define, Measure, Analyze, Improve, and Control business performance.
+Used to improve the effectiveness and efficiency of organizational processes across the industry, “DMAIC” is an acronym indicating Six Sigma business performance guidelines used to Define, Measure, Analyze, Improve, and Control business performance.
 Collectively, the process becomes a powerful tool to lead an organization to stronger performance standards and can be skillfully used to streamline resources and clarify business goals.

 The main objective of this stage is to outline the borders of the project.